 It is much harder to free recall questions when a new mentor is right in front of you rather than when those questions actually pop up.
 Try to make that practice a habit and make a new list for each meeting.
 You want to be sure that you are getting the most out of your mentor’s time as well as your own.

 Be honest: One additional tip to get the most out of your mentorship is to find a deep appreciation for honest feedback.
 This is the only way to get better, refine your ideas, and make your processes more efficient.
 Allowing someone, who has been where you want to go, to critique your procedure, your timelines, and your thought processes can save you time, broaden your perspective, and give you insight on common mistakes before you make them.

 Good college mentors will ask you questions that make you think and fully consider all of your goals and ideas.
 Although this may be uncomfortable, it’s probably the best thing they can do for you.

-For example, I had an idea to start a teaching program of sorts and I showed one of my mentors my business plan, how I was going to do it, and all of these other amazing ideas.
+For example, I had an idea to start a teaching program and I showed one of my mentors my business plan, how I was going to do it, and all of these other amazing ideas.
 Her response was, “that’s amazing but WHY are you doing it?
 You never shared that part.”
-It was a question about purpose and it’s one that is most important but sometimes overlooked.
+It was a question about purpose and it’s one that is important but sometimes overlooked.

 I was taken back because I had skipped over something so simple and had never really thought to put it into words.
 I had an idea but in the business, good intentions aren’t enough.
 It dawned on me that I needed to know what problem my idea was solving.
 This question lead me to dig deeper and find the root of the problem I saw and why I felt like I could fix it.
 I offer this point to you because it’s not uncommon practice for students to do things for the purpose of padding their resume or looking better for the next admissions board, but good college mentors will see that and ask you questions that help you to see where your passions lie and where you need to let things go.